pparadigm/whosin/README.md

 whosin
 ======

-Meant to track who is in the office, and also manage the sign-in process using RFID tags.
+This program aims to provide an authorization and access control system using RFID cards.
+Cards are read using proximity readers, and sent serially to the server where they are checked against a database and then a response is sent to the microprocessor which controls the door locks.

-Uses the PySerial library (http://pyserial.sourceforge.net/pyserial.html).
+This program should run equally well on windows and linux, or wherever the PySerial library can be installed (http://pyserial.sourceforge.net/pyserial.html).